7 Best Team Building Exercises to Boost Communication and Trust

 1. The Blindfold Challenge

-One person can’t see.
-The other can’t touch.
+One person can't see.
+The other can't touch.
 What happens next is a live demo of how good (or not) your team is at giving directions.
 It might be guiding someone through an obstacle course or assembling a random object—but the only tool is voice.
+The person wearing the blindfold has to trust completely, and the person giving directions has to be precise, patient, and clear.

 Outcome: Clear communication, sharper focus, and a whole lot of trust.